The Poetry Box

 Sleet and slop is the wetness of snow.

-As moisture and wind sing together
+As moisture and wind sing together in a duet of changing form as temperatures rise and fall.

 I name it adagio snow, as it slowly falls.